TylerCGarcia/LoRa-BLE-Sensor-Board/README.md

 # LoRa_BLE_Sensor Board
 CAD: KiCad 9.0
 # Overview
 A RAK4630 based sensor board that uses BLE and LoRaWAN.
-This board is configured to use two industrial sensors and a relay simultaneously.
+This board is configured to use three industrial sensors simultaneously.

-It is designed so the sensor can be powered with 3.3V, 5V, 12V or 24V that are switched between through firmware.
+Sensor 1 and Sensor 2 are designed so the sensor can be powered with 3.3V, 5V, 12V or 24V that are switched between through firmware.
+Sensor 3 has the options for 3.3V or 5V.
 It is designed for each sensor to have its own unique power supply, independent of the other sensor.
-It is designed for work with either digital or analog sensors.
+Sensor 1 and Sensor 2 are designed for work with either digital or analog sensors.
+Sensor 3 is deisned for digital sensors with 3.3V logic level or to control up to two relays.

 # Schematic Breakdown
 **RAK4630**